chumicat/homebrew-lara/README.md

 # ===== LARA GENERAL COMMAND ===== #
-lara list                     # List all command lara domain:purelist          # List all domain purely lara domain:purelist <needle> # List all domain purely and matched needle lara domain:list              # List all domain with message and color lara status                   # Check HEAD lara version                  # Show script version
+lara list                     # List all command lara domain:list              # List all domain with message and color lara domain:purelist          # List all domain purely lara domain:purelist <needle> # List all domain purely and matched needle lara domain:fullmatch <domain> # Check if given fit an exist domain and return given if exist . lara domain:newcheck <domain> # Check if given fit a new domain format and exit if not lara status                   # Check HEAD on which domain project lara version                  # Show script version

 # ===== PROJECT CONTROL COMMAND ===== #
-lara new <domain> [-dg]       # New a laravel project and switch on it lara switch <domain>          # Switch HEAD to project lara run <user> <command>     # Run command in workspace dir:check                     # Check if PWD is a dir and exit if not
+lara switch <domain>          # Switch HEAD to project lara run <user> <command>     # Run command in workspace . lara dircheck               # Check if PWD is a dir and exit if not lara new <domain> [-dg]       # New a laravel project and switch on it lara domain:setconf <domain>  # Set conf in laradock with given domain lara init [-d]                # Initial a laravelproject after clone

 # ===== IN PROJECT COMMAND (OUT DOCKER) ===== #
 lara init [-d]                # Initial a laravelproject after clone